ivarmlee11/html-css-review/readme.md

 div {
   border-radius: 50%;
 }
+/* rounds the corneers of a div element */
 .header p {
   font-size: 18px;
 }
+/* sets font size to 18px */
 .footer {
   position: absolute;
   bottom: 0;
 }

-.splash-image {
+/* element will always be 0px from the bottom of the page */ .splash-image {
   background-image: url("../images/ocean.jpg");
   background-size: cover;
   width: 100%;
 }

-.ninja:hover {
+/* applies a background image that covers 100% of the div */ .ninja:hover {
   display: none;
   color: black;
 }
 ```
+/* pseudo selector hover changes the display of an element when a mouse is hovering over it */